 Our knowledge of licorice root began way back in the days of King Tut.
-Turns out that archeologists found bundles of this stuff inside his tomb.
-Apparently, in the afterlife he intended to brew “mai sus” – a sweet licorice drink loved by Egyptians of his time, but I guess he never got around to it!
+Turns out that archaeologists found bundles of this stuff inside his tomb.
+Apparently, in the afterlife he intended to brew “mai sus” – a sweet licorice drink loved by Egyptians of his time, but I guess he never got around to it (or did he?!)

 History goes on to tell us that, as early as the 3rd century B.C., Greek physicians were using licorice to treat asthma, coughs, or any disease of the lungs, for that matter.
 This practice continued right up through modern times, and many other benefits of this amazing root have been discovered along the way (see below).

 DGL Licorice for Stomach Ulcers?

 Perhaps the most amazing discovery was made a little over 50 years ago by a scientist named Revers.
 He found that licorice paste actually reduced abdominal discomfort and led to the healing of stomach ulcers – it didn’t just relieve symptoms.
 It HEALED!
 That was exciting news at the time, but unfortunately this treatment had shortcomings: many patients on this licorice paste developed edema, headache and other symptoms, possibly signs of overdose.
 This, in turn, led to the development of “Deglycyrrhizinated Licorice” or what’s commonly known as “DGL”, a form of licorice that has the compound responsible for these reactions, “glycrrhizin”, removed.

 DGL doesn’t just block symptoms, it actually helps the digestive tract heal.